How school districts are beefing up security

 FRESNO, Calif.
-(KSEE) – Internet outages, Zoom bombing, and ransomware attacks have all been reported at school districts since distance learning started back up.
+(KGPE) – Internet outages, Zoom bombing, and ransomware attacks have all been reported at school districts since distance learning started back up.

 Larry Teixeira with Selma Unified said Thursday night they discovered they had a ransomware attack on their system which prompted them to shut down online learning.